Derbeth/poeta/docs/dictionary.md

         N 100 dog SUFFIX(on a lead)

-  may produce "dog on a lead"
+  may produce "dog on a lead".

 Verb
 ----